 3. Contact any Medicaid Application Center statewide.

-4. Download and print a Medicaid application and then mail or fax it to Medicaid at:
+4. Download and print a Medicaid application and then mail or fax it to Medicaid as directed on the form.

 5. Contact your local Medicaid office for help applying.